-- SI (student records system)
+• SI (student records system)

+- Agresso (finance management system)

 - Core (HR information management system)

-- Agresso (finance management system)

 - ULRIS (research information system)

 Profiles of the student population as well as student progression, success and drop-out rates are gathered, reported and analysed in a number of ways.
 The Institutional Research Officer gathers statistics on student admission and progression.
 Reports on student progression per programme are compiled and presented to course directors, heads of department/school, faculty deans and Executive Committee.